junxit/us-congress-bills-116/bill.md

 - **(b)** *Table of contents* The table of contents for this Act is as follows:
 - **(c)** *Findings* The Congress finds the following:
   - **(1)** Many reports over the past decade have found that it is critical to our Nation’s economic leadership and global competitiveness that the United States educates and trains more scientists and engineers.
-  - **(2)** Research shows that women and minorities who are interested in STEM careers are disproportionately lost at nearly every educational transition.
+  - **(2)** Research shows that women and minorities who are interested in STEM careers are disproportionately lost at nearly every educational transition and at every career milestone.
-  - **(3)** The National Center for Science and Engineering Statistics at the National Science Foundation collects, compiles, and publishes data on the demographics of STEM degrees and STEM jobs in the United States.
+  - **(3)** The National Center for Science and Engineering Statistics at the National Science Foundation collects, compiles, analyzes, and publishes data on the demographics of STEM degrees and STEM jobs in the United States.
   - **(4)** Women now earn nearly 37 percent of all STEM bachelor’s degrees, but major variations persist among fields.
 In 2017, women earned only 20 percent of all bachelor’s degrees awarded in engineering and 19 percent of bachelor’s degrees awarded in computer sciences.
 Based on Bureau of Labor Statistics data, jobs in computing occupations are expected to account for nearly 60 percent of the projected annual growth of newly created STEM job openings from 2016 to 2026.
   - **(5)** In 2017, underrepresented minority groups comprised 39 percent of the college-age population of the United States, but only 18 percent of students who earned bachelor’s degrees in STEM fields.
 The Higher Education Research Institute at the University of California, Los Angeles, found that, while freshmen from underrepresented minority groups express an interest in pursuing a STEM undergraduate degree at the same rate as all other freshmen, only 22.1 percent of Latino students, 18.4 percent of African-American students, and 18.8 percent of Native American students studying in STEM fields complete their degree within 5 years, compared to approximately 33 percent of White students and 42 percent of Asian students who complete their degree within 5 years.
   - **(6)** In some STEM fields, including the computer sciences, women persist at about the same rate through doctorate degrees.
 In other STEM fields, women persist through doctorate degrees at a lower rate.
 In mathematics, women earn just 26 percent of doctorate degrees compared with 42 percent of undergraduate degrees.
 Overall, women earned 38 percent of STEM doctorate degrees in 2016.
 The rate of minority students earning STEM doctorate degrees in physics is 9 percent, compared with 15 percent for bachelor’s degree.
 Students from underrepresented minority groups accounted for only 11.5 percent of STEM doctorate degrees awarded in 2016.